 You may not realize it, but your spa cover actually gets a lot of rough use.
 The underside is constantly exposed to heat and moisture.
 Meanwhile, the top of your spa cover is open to the elements.
 It is affected by heat, cold, sun, and rain.

-Keeping the spal full is an important way to preserve your skimmer.
-If the skimmer start to suck in air, it can damage the skimmer, pump, and filter.
+Keeping the spa full is an important way to preserve your skimmer.
+If the skimmer starts to suck in air, it can damage the skimmer, pump, and filter.
 It’s best to keep the water level right about the middle of the skimmer intake.
-Slightly higher is ok, too, but don’t overfill.
-Be careful when topping off the spa water not to overflow the spa.
+Slightly higher is okay, too, but don’t overfill it.
+Be careful when topping off the spa water so as not to overflow the spa.

 Professional Help With Spa Maintenance

 Regularity is key to maintaining your spa.
-If you think you don’t have the time or inclination to regularly maintain your spa, don’t just stop caring for it.
+If you think you don’t have the time or inclination to keep your spa clean on a regular schedule, don’t just stop caring for it.
+The professionals at The Pool Butler are ready to help you maintain your spa to keep it ready for action all year round.
+We can work with you to set up regular maintenance visits.
+Simply contact us online or call us at 770-670-4733 to set up your spa maintenance today!k you don’t have the time or inclination to regularly maintain your spa, don’t just stop caring for it.
 The professionals at The Pool Butler are ready to help you maintain your spa to keep it ready for action all year round.
 We can work with you to set up regular maintenance visits.
 Simply contact us online or call us at 770-439-2644 to set up your spa maintenace today.

 3900 Macland Road